Charter defines set of universal requirements for global organisations to improve their employees’ lived experiences

 The Charter for Change also links to successful and effective ideas that organisations can “steal” from colleagues across the industry to help them deliver on these 11 critical areas.
 To download a copy of the Charter, click here.

-The Charter will be officially introduced at Cannes Lions, where the WFA will organise several sessions dedicated to the census and charter during the week, including a panel discussion on Tuesday 11:00am.
+The Charter was officially introduced at Cannes Lions, where the WFA organised several sessions dedicated to the census and charter during the week.

 Looking ahead, WFA is planning to once again join forces with leading industry organisations to run a second wave of research on Diversity, Equality and Inclusion in 2023.